-The Government of Antigua and Barbuda managed to convince Carnival Cruise Lines' executives to reverse the earlier decision to cancel scheduled calls by 4 of their ships to Antigua and Barbuda from November 2019.
+The Government of Antigua and Barbuda managed to convince CCL-Carnival Cruise Lines' executives to reverse the earlier decision to cancel scheduled calls by 4 CCL ships to Antigua and Barbuda from November 2019.

-This announcement came around a month after the government held the second round of talks with the executives of Carnival regarding the cancellation of calls to St John's.
+This announcement came around a month after the government held the second round of talks with CCL's executives regarding the cancellation of calls to St John's.